How to Improve Your School Playground While on a Budget

 While having colorful seating adds to the playground’s appearance, you also need to have seats spread out around the playground so teachers can see as many students as possible.

 Include enough seating in your budget so teachers have benches available in the center and on every side of the play area.
 Also, consider installing longer benches to accommodate multiple teachers or students who need to sit during recess.
+The more seating you have, the more opportunities you provide for comfort during playtime.

 14. Add Simple Structures to Encourage Creative Play